 Before applying bone meal fertilizer to your garden, it is important to perform a soil test.
 This will help you determine whether or not it is the right choice for your soil.

 Applying bone meal is simple and doesn't need to be repeated often.
-When it comes to how much bone meal fertilizer to use, the general rule of thumb is 10 pounds for every 100 square feet of soil.
+When it comes to how much bone meal fertilizer to use, the general rule of thumb is 3 cups for every 100 square feet of soil.